Posted in Faith, Family

 I have been in both situations ever since I left my ex-husband.
 God has never failed me.
 I am claiming these verses because I know very well that I’m undeserving of Christ’s love and forgiveness, but HE STILL LOVES ME.
 AND He still wants to use me.
 It took some time for me to realize this.
 I’ll explain below.

 A defining moment in my spiritual understanding came around March 2007.
 I had been laid off from a medical billing company in Middleburg Heights due to “lack of work” a week after leaving my husband.
-Trying to settle into my new apartment, I was jobless and bills were starting to come in.
+Trying to settle into my new apartment, I was jobless, and bills were starting to come in.
 I took a job bartending in Avon, Ohio.
 Working at the bar provided for me financially, but where I was excelling with money, I was bankrupt in self-esteem and value.
 I was not in a good place, emotionally or spiritually.

 Six months after leaving my ex-husband, I was craving LOVE.
-I knew I had failed God, had fallen away and needed to be fixed, but because of my divorce, I had second thoughts about myself, my worth and whether or not I had done the right thing.
+I knew I had failed God, had fallen away, and needed to be fixed, but because of my divorce, I had second thoughts about myself, my worth, and whether or not I had done the right thing.

 One Sunday morning, I was listening to the radio and flipping stations in my car.
 I had just pulled into a Dunkin’ Donuts parking lot and parked.
-I was about to step out of the car to go get a cup of coffee and a bagel.
+I was about to step out of the car to get a cup of coffee and a bagel.
 I heard a man’s voice on the radio, and the only word I caught was, “…divorce.”
 It made me stop and listen to what he was saying.

-The radio station was 103.3FM (WCRF in Cleveland, Ohio) and I was listening to a church sermon.
-My mother had played this station on the radio when I and my siblings were younger, so I was familiar with the station and their method of playing sermons from local churches to reach shut-ins and people who couldn’t make it to church.
+The radio station was 103.3FM (WCRF in Cleveland, Ohio), and I was listening to a church sermon.
+My mother had played this station on the radio when my siblings and I were younger, so I was familiar with the station and their method of playing sermons from local churches to reach shut-ins and people who couldn’t make it to church.
 Neither reason applied to me.
 I was physically able to go to a church, but hadn’t decided which one.
 And let’s be honest, I wasn’t really seeking one either.
 My Saturday nights had been binge-drinking evenings, so my Sunday mornings really were Sunday afternoons…

 Anyway, I was intrigued by this man’s voice.
 The pastor was sharing a story about how he had recently been approached by a newly divorced woman who was questioning whether or not God still loved her.
 After hearing that, he definitely had my attention!